kerimoyle/libcellml-tutorials/tutorials/hh_tutorial1/index.rst

     These will represent units of milliseconds and per millisecond respectively.

 Some basic units have been defined and built into libCellML, others you can define by combining the built-in ones using scaling factors and exponents, or you can define your own from scratch if need be.
-Please read the :ref:`Understanding units<aside_units>` page for more detailed information, but for now let's look at a simple example that defines a :code:`Units` item representing millivolts.
+Please read the :ref:`Understanding units<understanding_units>` page for more detailed information, but for now let's look at a simple example that defines a :code:`Units` item representing millivolts.

 .. tabs::